Jinnahbhai Poonja

 Jinnahbhai Poonja (c.
-1857 - 15 April 1902) was a British Indian merchant.
+1850 - 15 April 1902) was a British Indian merchant.
 He was the founder and chairman of Jinnahbhai & Co. and Graham's Shipping and Trading Company.
-He is best known for being the father of Muhammad Ali Jinnah, the founder of Pakistan.
+He was the father of Muhammad Ali Jinnah, the founder of Pakistan, and political activist Fatima Jinnah.

 Early and personal life

 Jinnahbhai Poonja was born in Paneli Moti, a small village in Gondal State (present-day Gujarat), to a Khoja family.
 Jinnahbhai had two brothers, Valji and Nathoo, and one sister, Manbai.
 He was born around the time of the Indian Rebellion of 1857, which marked a pivotal moment in subcontinental history by solidifying Crown rule in India.

 In 1874, Poonja married Mithibhai, a fellow Khoja from Dhaffa, a nearby village in Kathiawar.
 The couple eventually had 8 children: Mahomedali, Ahmed Ali, Bunde Ali, Rahmat Bai, Shireen Bai, Maryam Bai Jinnah, Fatima, and Bachu (died in infancy).

 Poonja taught himself English, later teaching his children how to read and write English.
-He also became fluent in Persian after interactions with Afghan merchants merchants from Kandahar who came to Karachi.
+He also became fluent in Persian after interactions with Afghan merchants from Kandahar who came to Karachi.
 Poonja's native language was Gujarati.

 According to Indian author and historian D.N.
 Panigrahi, Poonja's ancestors, despite their Khoja affiliation, were significantly influenced by Hindu traditions, including pujas such as Chatti.
 Panigrahi goes on to state that Poonja's father, Poonja Meghji, gave Hindu names to all of his children.
 However, Jinnahbhai Poonja was a devout Muslim and abandoned these Hindu traditions, raising his children in a more conservative Islamic manner, teaching his children the Quran and giving them all Muslim names.

 Business career

-Most of Paneli Moti were agriculturalists; however, Poonja's family managed handlooms instead.
-Poonja's brothers worked on the handlooms alongside their father, but this way of life did not attract Poonja, who wanted to become a businessman.
-Poonja left for Gondal, where he started his business with much success.
+Most of Paneli Moti were agriculturalists; however Poonja's ancestors had a handloom business.
+Premjibhai Meghji Thakkar father of Jinnahbhai Poonja entered dry fish trade business.
+He was from Lohana caste, a Hindu merchant community that strictly practised vegetarianism.
+Engaging in the fish trade was viewed as a massive religious and social violation.
+Poonja's brothers worked alongside their father, but this way of life did not attract Poonja, who wanted to become a businessman.
+Poonja left for Gondal, where he started his private trading business with much success.